I beg to move,

 On 20 March 2016, China imposed a three-year suspension on importing all ivory tusks and carvings.
 In June 2016, the Hong Kong Government introduced plans to phase out the domestic ivory trade entirely within five years, as well as bans on the import and re-export of pre-convention ivory into the territory.
 In the same month, the USA implemented new rules on the domestic trade in ivory, under which the commercial sale and export of ivory between US states are allowed only for certified antiques more than 100 years old.

-Recent conferences, such as November’s international conference in Vietnam on the illegal wildlife trade, attended by the Duke of Cambridge, Prince William, and the Secretary of State for Environment, Food and Rural Affairs, the right hon.
-Member for South Northamptonshire (Andrea Leadsom), are key examples of how countries’ treatment of the ivory trade can be put into the global spotlight.
+Recent conferences, such as November’s international conference in Vietnam on the illegal wildlife trade, attended by the Duke of Cambridge, Prince William, and the Secretary of State for Environment, Food and Rural Affairs, are key examples of how countries’ treatment of the ivory trade can be put into the global spotlight.
 That conference was the third conference, the first of which was hosted by the UK Government in 2014.
 Through the meetings, nations have committed to supporting the elephant protection initiative, which includes measures on closing domestic ivory markets.
 After making such pledges, Britain must take care that we are not shamed on the international stage or left behind by our neighbours.
 Introducing a near-total ban on ivory in the UK would prove our conviction to the world.
 Britain should be leading from the front, not limping behind other nations.

 A more immediate and tangible reason for introducing a near-total ban than protecting British reputation is the horrendous illegal slaughter of elephants, which has reached an appalling level.
 The great elephant census, released in September this year, found that the number of African elephants plunged by 30%, or around 144,000, between 2007 and 2014.
 It is not possible to understand the scale of the slaughter without also understanding the scale of the illegal ivory trade.

-In an answer to the hon.
-Lady on 1 November, the Government said that only 111,000 African elephants had disappeared in the last 10 years.
+In an answer to my hon.
+Friend on 1 November, the Government said that only 111,000 African elephants had disappeared in the last 10 years.
 Does she share my concern that the Government are underestimating the scale of the problem?

 Yes.
 I am not sure where those figures came from, but other independent people and organisations have come up with much bigger figures, and the problem is escalating.
 It is not at a flat level or decreasing; it is escalating.
 They are being killed faster and more frequently.